kondoumh/js-study/README.md

 # js-study
-Project for studying JavaScript and it's family.
+Project for studying JavaScript / TypeScript and libs